MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 ![CMake build menu command](media/cmake-build-menu.png "CMake build command menu")

+You can customize configurations and environment variables without modifying the CMakeLists.txt file by using the CMakeSettings.json file.
+For more information, see [Customize CMake settings](customize-cmake-settings.md).

 When a Visual Studio generator is selected for the active configuration, MSBuild.exe is invoked with `-m -v:minimal` arguments.
-To customize the build, inside the CMakeSettings.json file, you can specify additional command line arguments to be passed to the build system via the `buildCommandArgs` property:
+To customize the build, inside the CMakeSettings.json file, you can specify additional [MSBuild command line arguments](../build/msbuild-visual-cpp-overview.md) to be passed to the build system via the `buildCommandArgs` property:

 ```json
 "buildCommandArgs": "-m:8 -v:minimal -p:PreferredToolArchitecture=x64"